-Approximately 35 million Coho are proposed to be mass marked in 2013 from southern BC, Washington, and Oregon (Table 2-1).
-Southern BC also plans to release an additional 4 million Coho fry, the majority of which are unclipped.
-Although there has been a gradual decline in coastwide Coho production since brood year 1997, there have been no significant changes to proposed marking levels from brood year (BY) 2001 to BY 2012.
-Annual trends in Coho MM and total production, for BYs 1997 to 2012, are shown in Figure 2-1A.
-Geographical details of the fish to be released in 2013, by mark and tag status, are displayed in Figure 2-2A.
+Approximately 34 million Coho are proposed to be mass marked in 2014 from southern BC, Washington, and Oregon (Table 2-1).
+Southern BC also plans to release an additional four million Coho fry, the majority of which are unclipped.
+Although there has been a gradual decline in coastwide Coho hatchery production since brood year 1997, there have been no significant changes to proposed marking levels from brood year (BY) 2001 to BY 2013.
+Annual trends in Coho MM and total production, for BYs 1997 to 2013, are shown in Figure 2-1A.
+Geographical details of the fish to be released in 2014, by mark and tag status, are displayed in Figure 2-2A.
 The vast majority of the coastwide Coho production, and essentially all Coho intended for harvest, will be mass marked.
-For the production that will not be mass marked, approximately 3.7 million (85% of the unmarked fish) will be tagged and unmarked.
+For the production that will not be adipose-clipped, approximately 3.7 million (81% of the unmarked fish) will be tagged and unmarked.
+All proposed releases included in the mass marking proposals received are summarized in Appendix J.

-The total BY 2012 southern US Chinook hatchery production from Washington and Oregon, for the area and stocks covered by the 2013 proposals, is projected at approximately 144 million released fish.
-Annual trends in Chinook MM and total production, for BYs 1997 to 2012, are shown in Figure 2-1B.
-Geographical details of the proposed BY 2012 releases, by mark and tag status, are displayed in Figure 2-2B.
+The total BY 2013 southern US Chinook hatchery production from Washington and Oregon, for the area and stocks covered by the 2014 proposals, is projected at approximately 150 million released fish.
+Annual trends in Chinook MM and total production, for BYs 1997 to 2013, are shown in Figure 2-1B.
+Geographical details of the proposed BY 2013 releases, by mark and tag status, are displayed in Figure 2-2B.

-Approximately 114 million Chinook are proposed to be mass marked from southern US Chinook hatcheries in 2013 (Table 2-1).
-This is approximately 1 million more than the number proposed to be marked in 2012.
-For the production that will not be mass marked, approximately 19.4 million will be both tagged and marked, approximately 6.8 million will be tagged and unmarked, and approximately 2.9 million will be intentionally left unmarked for restoration programs (Figure 2-2B).
-No MM of Chinook is anticipated for hatchery production from CA and BC.
+Approximately 119 million Chinook are proposed to be mass marked from southern US Chinook hatcheries in 2014 (Table 2-1).
+This is approximately five million more than the number proposed to be marked in 2013.
+For the production that will not be mass marked, approximately 20 million will be both tagged and marked, 7.4 million will be tagged and unmarked, and 3 million will be intentionally left unmarked for restoration programs (Figure 2-2B).
+No mass marking of Chinook is anticipated for hatchery production from CA and BC.